talhayucel/StockTracking/readme.txt

 ------------------------------------
 🌟
-The application is developed in Python using the tkinter library.
 The interface consists of different sections:

 - Available Stocks:
 > A screen where users can view their stocks.